sectioncritical/atmega_can_bootloader/test/README.md

 * `make` - build the unit tests
 * `make run` - run the unit test
-* `make unity` - fetch the unity files from github (automatic when needed)
 * `make clean` - clean all the build products
 * `make tidy` - clean nuisance coverage files but leave build products
-* `make realclean` - get rid of all products including unity

 **Notes:**